 Do Cricklers run on a Mac?

-The format was designed to do that.
-There is a version for the iPhone.
+The format is designed to do that.
 An iPad version is in the works and an Android version is planned.

 What papers currently carry Cricklers?